cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 In the course of the CPace protocol, A sends one message to B and B sends one message to A. CPace does not mandate any ordering of these two messages.
 We use the term "initiator-responder" for CPace where A always speaks first, and the term "symmetric" setting where anyone can speak first.

 CPace's output is an intermediate session key (ISK), but any party might abort in case of an invalid received message.
-A and B will produce the same ISK value if and only if both sides did initiate the protocol using the same protocol inputs, specifically the same PRS and the same value for the optional input parameters CI, ADa, ADb and sid that will be specified in section {{OptionalInputs}}.
+A and B will produce the same ISK value if and only if both sides did initiate the protocol using the same protocol inputs, specifically the same PRS and the same value for the input parameters CI, ADa, ADb and sid that will be specified in section {{OptionalInputs}}.

+This specification considers different application scenarios.
+This includes applications aiming at anonymous key exchange and applications that need to rely on verification of identities of communicatin partners.
+Moreover, when identities are used they may or may not have to be kept confidential.
+Depending on the application's requirements identity information of the communication partners may or may not mandatorily need to be integrated in the input parameters CI, ADa, ADb (see {{sec-considerations-ids}}).

 The naming of ISK as "intermediate" session key highlights the fact that it is RECOMMENDED that applications process ISK by use of a suitable strong key derivation function KDF (such as defined in {{?RFC5869}}) before using the key in a higher-level protocol.

 ## Optional CPace inputs {#OptionalInputs}

-For accommodating different application settings, CPace offers the following OPTIONAL inputs, i.e. inputs which MAY also be the empty string:
+For accommodating different application settings, CPace offers the following inputs which depending on the application scenario MAY also be the empty string:

 - Party identity strings (A,B).
   In CPace each party can be  given a party identity string which might be a device name a user name or an URL.
-It is strongly RECOMMENDED to use CPace in conjunction with party identity strings as otherwise relay attacks may become feasible (see {{sec-considerations-ids}}).
   CPace offers two alternative options for authenticating the party identifiers in the course of the protocol run.
   The RECOMMENDED option is to integrate both, A and B, into the channel identifier string CI.
 This option is to be preferred as A and B will be kept confidential and as this provides security advantages (see {{sec-quantum-annoying}} and {{sec-considerations-ids}}).
   Integrating A,B into CI, however, requires that both parties know the party identity string of the communication partner before starting the protocol.
 If this requirement is not fulfilled in an application setting then CPace offers the alternative of integrating A as part of the optional input ADa and B as part of the optional input ADb.
   If the key exchange is successful, parties are guaranteed to learn each other's identity string.

 - Channel identifier (CI).
   CI can be used to bind a session key exchanged with CPace to a specific networking channel which interconnects the protocol parties.
-  CI could for instance include networking addresses of both parties or party identity strings.
+  CI could for instance include networking addresses of both parties or party identity strings or a service port number identifiers.
   Both parties are required to have the same view of CI.
 CI will not be publicly sent on the wire and may also include confidential information.
   Both parties will only establish a common session key if they initiated the protocol with the same view of CI.

 - Associated data fields (ADa and ADb).
   These fields can be used for authenticating associated data alongside the CPace protocol.
   The ADa and ADb will be sent in clear text as part of the protocol messages.
   ADa and ADb will become authenticated in a CPace protocol run as both parties will only agree on a common key if they have had the same view on ADa and ADb.

-  If an application cannot integrate the party identities (A,B) as part of CI, A SHOULD BE included in ADa and B SHOULD BE included in ADb instead
+  Application that need to rely on the identity of the communication partner may have to integrate identity information in ADa and/or ADb
   (see {{sec-considerations-ids}}).

   In a setting with clear initiator and responder roles, identity information in ADa